14 Best Cities in Connecticut

 Located halfway between Hartford and New Haven, Meriden was once a manufacturing nucleus.
 Today, you'll find eclectic shops, museums, and fine restaurants dotted throughout town, and a marvelous natural wonderland surrounding its borders.

 With over 24 square miles of geological features and over 3,000 acres of pristine parks, it's easy to escape the noise of this big city.
 The Blue-Blazed Mattabesett Trail passes through the picturesque Guffrida Park in the northeast.
 It also contains waterfalls, a reservoir, wetland meadow, and extraordinary vistas.
+This is a very family-friendly place to visit.

 Hubbard Park is one of the best attractions in Bristol.
 In addition to more than 1,800 acres of lush land, it is home to the breathtaking Castle Craig Tower.
 Built in 1900, this stone masterpiece offers an unbeatable view of the city below, as well as its surrounding countryside.